tc39/notes/meetings/2018-11/nov-27.md

 Stage 2 proposals:

 - Intl.NumberFormat.
 SFC will present for Stage 3 this meeting
 - Intl.DateTimeFormat formatRange.
-FAB will present for Stage 3 in January.
+FBN will present for Stage 3 in January.

 Stage 0/1 proposals: